dmerejkowsky/kata-buggy-calculator/README.md

 * Run the tests on Linux, macOS, Windows

  * Install and setup `pre-commit` for running black locally - adapt CI workflows accordingly

+* You probably wrote your workflows so that `pytest` is installed everytime - can you speed things up by using a cache ?